itsleaheye/Cantrip/README.md

 # Cantrip
 Welcome to Cantrip!
 A mobile (Android OS) DnD character management application.
 Cantrip brings a new and vibrant way to manage your RPG characters, their inventory, and their combat abilities.
-This application is created and designed by full stack developer Leah Nonay.
+This application is being created and designed by full stack developer Leah Nonay.
+EMPLOYERS, to recieve access to this code please privately message me

 # Features
 * Sleek 'Dark Mode' UI theme